sm43576/snakes-and-ladders/README.md

 1. Click the Play button.
 2. Select number of human players and number of computer players.
-3. Select avatar that you wish to be represented as on the board.
+3. Select icon that you wish to be represented as on the board.
+4. Read instructions
-4. Roll the dice when your turn comes.
+5. Roll the dice when your turn comes.
+6. When prompted click the swim button to make your avatar move.
-5. Win.
+7. Win.

 ### Components